MushroomGecko/MeshPages/README.md

 ### GET-Style Requests with Query Parameters

 MeshPages supports GET-style requests where you can pass parameters through a query string, similar to HTTP GET requests.
-This allows your endpoints to accept and process dynamic data from clients.
+This follows the same **FastAPI-inspired decorator pattern** used throughout MeshPages, where function parameters automatically map to query string parameters.

 #### Query String Syntax